26 Oct A Beginner’s Guide to Restoring a Historic Home

 Restoring a Historic Home

 Restoration projects focus on minimal changes to maintain the property without losing historical significance.
-The changes homeowners make typically revolve around ensuring the structure is safe, has no internal damage and can support several historical features for decades.
+The changes homeowners make typically revolve around ensuring the structure is safe has no internal damage, and can support several historical features for decades.
 If the previous owners changed the house’s appearance to resemble a modern-style property, restoration focuses on returning the home’s original internal and external look.
-You might fix old light fixtures or install antiques from your home’s original time period, for instance.
+For instance, you might fix old light fixtures or install antiques from your home’s original period.

 Restoration often needs to meet the guidelines of historic preservation.
-These historic home renovation rules can specify tiny details you need to implement in the house’s design, including paint colors, windowpanes and signs indicating the history.
+These historic home renovation rules can specify tiny details you must implement in the house’s design, including paint colors, windowpanes, and signs indicating the history.

 Rehabilitating a Historic Home

 Your renovation plans can depend on whether you want to restore or rehabilitate your home.
-Make sure to have a clear image and goal in mind for the final product before contacting a contractor team, electricians or plumbers.
+Before contacting a contractor team, electricians, or plumbers, make sure to have a clear image and goal in mind for the final product.

 Guide to Historic Home Renovations

-A few general historic home renovation rules and guidelines can make it easier for you to give your house extra flair without minimizing its sentimental value.
-You can still maintain the architectural style while providing the interior with an extra splash of color or a few hints of your own aesthetic.
+A few general historic home renovation rules and guidelines can help you give your house extra flair without minimizing its sentimental value.
+You can maintain the architectural style while providing the interior with an extra splash of color or a few hints of your aesthetic.

 Studying a Home’s History and Design

 You can typically find your house’s blueprints by visiting the local county clerk’s office or another local official.
-They can find any public records of the home’s construction.
-You may also find old census records that can help you discover who the previous owners were and if there is anyone still connected to the house who can give you more details about the home’s history.
+They can see any public records of the home’s construction.
+You may also find old census records that can help you discover who the previous owners were and if anyone is still connected to the house who can give you more details about the home’s history.

-Learning more about your home’s history can give you a few ideas on how to restore an old mansion or property in a way that honors the timeline of construction and previous owners.
+Learning more about your home’s history can give you a few ideas on restoring an old mansion or property that honors the construction timeline and previous owners.
 Ask your real estate agent if they have any updated records of these periods so you can get started on your renovation plans.

-Taking a few days to study the home’s design can also inspire you to keep the same layout with minimal aesthetic changes if you are more interested in restoring the house.
-If you can’t find materials about your house, look into the period it was built in along with what historic homes are common in your region.
+If you are more interested in restoring the house, taking a few days to study its design can also inspire you to keep the same layout with minimal aesthetic changes.
+If you can’t find materials about your house, look into the period it was built in and what historic homes are common in your region.

 Adding Modern Upgrades and Deciding Which Historical Features to Keep

-Before getting into the decorating part of historic preservation, make sure the house is stable and watertight to avoid further damage to the interior and exterior.
-Many contractors recommend starting restoration projects with the roof, windows and masonry so rain does not enter the house while you make other changes to the inside.
-Repairing the home’s wood exteriors is a great first step to ensure you can properly preserve the house without any additional costs down the road from water or wind damage.
+Before getting into the decorating part of historic preservation, ensure the house is stable and watertight to avoid further damage to the interior and exterior.
+Many contractors recommend starting restoration projects with the roof, windows, and masonry so rain does not enter the house while you make other changes to the inside.
+Repairing the home’s wood exteriors is a significant first step to ensure you can properly preserve the house without any additional costs down the road from water or wind damage.
+Check out how this local KC gutter company protected a historic home with modern upgrades by installing a brand-new gutter to prevent future clogging!

 Now, for the fun part.
-To make your home feel personalized to your aesthetic interest, start thinking of modern upgrades you want to add to the property.
-This step can take a little longer to plan if historic preservation is one of your top priorities.
-The easiest way to distinguish which areas of the house you want to keep is to search through public records to find stories of any interesting objects, rooms or focal points around the home.
+Consider the modern upgrades you want to add to the property to make your home feel personalized to your aesthetic interest.
+This step can take longer to plan if historic preservation is one of your top priorities.
+The easiest way to distinguish which areas of the house you want to keep is to search through public records to find stories of exciting objects, rooms, or focal points around the home.
 These records may indicate where previous owners preserved older features of the house or added new ones.

-You can also take note of any original workmanship in the house, including:
+You can also take note of any original artistry in the house, including:

 - Floorboards or tiles